razor08/Cloud9/README.md

     $ node server.js

-Once the server is running, open the project in the shape of 'https://projectname-username.c9users.io/'.
-As you enter your name, watch the Users list (on the left) update.
-Once you press Enter or Send, the message is shared with all connected clients.
+The main project in this workspace is YelpCamp which is a Campground info website based on the groundbreaking idea of the famous website Yelp.com

+Rest of the directories are practice apps on node.js distinct functions.

+For authentication, I have used Passport.js

+All the relevant packages can be found in each directory's package.json